nolageek/mystique/README.md

 * setting overrides for sub themes (default font, colors, etc)

 Recent changes:

+11/18/19
+I've been working on the shell locally off and on, just haven't been pushing changes.

+* Reworking of last callers code.
+No longer using JSON database, I know it's rediculous that I keep changing my mind.
+* Moved fastlogin.js to login event.
+Wanted to avoid modifying core files like logon.js.
+* Turned a lot of really shitty code into just plain shitty code.
+* Streamlined some functions.
+* Currently working on using native SBBS functions instead of my redundant hackjobs, when possible.

 3/9/2018:
 * Reverted back to using JSON database for lastx callers.
 I decided I wanted more display flexibility across themes.
 * Thanks to eChicken and mcmlxxix for help with the JSON db coding.